jijiduc/Chess_database/README.md

   - Club affiliations and tournament results.
   - Financial details (e.g., prize payouts).
   - Scheduling systems for tournaments or games.
+- **Will not model:**
+  - game moves database

 ---

 ## Familiarity and Motivation
-As a chess enthusiast, this project combines personal interest with practical database design skills.
-My motivation lies in creating a system that can offer valuable insights into the chess world, such as player performance trends and game history analysis.
+As chess enthusiasts, this project combines personal interest with practical database design skills.
+Our motivation lies in creating a system that can offer insights into a pseudo chess world, such as player performance, gains and tournaments results.
 ### Data Availability
-- Initial data can be simulated or sourced from freely available chess tournament records and player databases online.
+- Initial data can be simulated or sourced from freely available chess tournament records and player databases online, for example TWIC.
+Probable adaptation may need to be done.
+If necessary, generated datas will be used to populated the tables.